Talia al Ghul: Batman and Son

 The concept of Talia and Batman having a child from Son of the Demon is reinterpreted into continuity in the story Batman and Son (2006), written by Grant Morrison.
-Damian is a product of sexual assault of Batman by Talia.
-Their son is grown in an artificial womb and named Damian.
-He is raised and trained in the League of Assassins.
-Talia introduces him to Batman as part of a grand scheme involving ninja Man-Bats and the kidnapping of the British Prime Minister's wife.
+Damian Wayne is a product of sexual assault of Batman by Talia and was raised in the League of Assassins.

 R.I.P. and Final Crisis

-During the Batman R.I.P. storyline, Talia and Damian become aware of the Black Glove's plot against Batman and begin devising a plan to help save him.
-They arrive at Wayne Manor just in time to save Commissioner James Gordon from being killed by assorted booby traps created by the Black Glove.
-This is referenced in issue 39 of the old 52.
-She offers to join forces with Gordon to save Batman.
-She and Gordon arrive too late, however, and are informed by Robin that Batman went missing and maybe dead following a battle with Doctor Hurt.
+During the Batman R.I.P. storyline, Talia and Damian become aware of the Black Glove's plot against Batman and save Commissioner James Gordon from being killed by the Black Glove.
+Talia and Gordon are informed that Batman went missing following a battle with Simon Hurt.
+Batman survives, only to be captured by Darkseid and apparently killed.
+Following Batman's apparent death, Talia leaves Damian in the hands of his adoptive brother Dick Grayson, who later takes on the role of Batman with Damian as Robin.

-Furious that her love may be dead, she sends out her ninja Man-Bats to murder Jezebel Jet, who plays a major role in trying to kill Batman.
-Soon after it is revealed Batman did not die, but survives only to be captured by Darkseid during the "Final Crisis" and then apparently murdered by the New God.

-Following Batman's apparent death, Talia apparently decides to leave Damian in the hands of his adoptive brother Dick Grayson, who later takes on the role of Batman, and selects Damian to succeed Tim Drake as Robin.

-In Final Crisis, she is placed on the new Society's inner circle by Libra.
-Despite Talia's interaction with the new Society she still behaves lovingly and almost devoted to Batman.

-It is revealed in Gotham City Sirens #2 that Talia has trained Selina Kyle to resist even the most intense psychological coercion to reveal Bruce Wayne's secret identity.

-Following an operation in which Damian's spine is replaced, it is revealed that Talia inserts an implant into his spine that allows her or anyone she chooses, including Deathstroke, to control Damian's body remotely.
+Following an operation in which Damian's spine is replaced, it is revealed that Talia inserted an implant into his spine that allows her or anyone she chooses, including Deathstroke, to control Damian's body remotely.
 She intends to use this device to force Damian to kill Dick Grayson, whom she perceives as holding her son back from his potential.
 After Grayson frees Damian, Talia reveals to her son that she has begun cloning him after realizing that the Boy Wonder has completely sided with his father's circle during their confrontation.
 She is too much of a perfectionist to love her son after he has defied her in such a manner, and is no longer welcome in the House of al Ghul.